FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 Will also show hidden Folders and Files in the Folder Treeview and the Filelist panels.
 You need to be Admin to use this, and not everything you see may be readable/writeable.<br><br>
 <b>Filelist: Show Breadcrumb (Address bar) in Filelist</b><br>
 Enable a BreadCrumb bar on top of the filelist.
 Allows for easier navigating.<br><br>
-<b>Filelist: Show Hidden Folders and Files in Filelist (Admin required)</b><br>
-Will also show hidden Folders and Files in the Folder Treeview and the Filelist panels.
-You need to be Admin to use this, and not everything you see may be readable/writeable.<br><br>
 <b>Filelist: Enable 'Camera Settings', 'Location info and 'About photo' for all file types.
 (Slower)</b><br>
 If you have set the <b>Details</b> of the filelist panel to any of the above options, GUI will show that info only for known filetypes.<br>
 If a file is not supported, or it does not contain the data, GUI will show 'File type unsupported'.<br>